uuidjs/uuid/README.md

 ### Duplicate UUIDs (Googlebot)

 Websites that are publically accessible and that generate "random" (v4) UUIDs may see UUID collisions when scraped by Google.
-This is because Googles scraping clients ("Googlebots") use _deterministic_ random number generation.
+This is because Google's scraper clients ("Googlebots") use _deterministic_ random number generation.
 This is by design, and users of this module will need to decide how to handle this situation.
 Possible workarounds include:

 - Check for duplicate UUIDs, fail gracefully
 - Disable write operations for Googlebot clients